 Reception of NDP feedback report responses

 Following the transmission from an AP of an NDP Feedback Report Poll Trigger frame, multiple STAs may simultaneously send NDP feedback report responses to the AP.
-Based on the RXVECTOR parameter NDP_REPORT, which provides the vector of the detected bits for each P-matrix code on each RU_TONE_SET of each RU, the AP can derive the list of AIDs for which an NDP feedback report response was sent, and their response.
+Based on the RXVECTOR parameter NDP_REPORT, which provides the vector of the detected bits for each P-matrix code on each RU_TONE_SET_INDEX, the AP can derive the list of AIDs for which an NDP feedback report response was sent, and their response.

 The AP shall not send any acknowledgement in response to the reception of NDP feedback report responses.